 If the employer does not pay the employee or follow these rules, the employee can seek immediate legal action for his or her unpaid wages.
 In these cases, the employee can seek full payment of the minimum wage for all hours worked.
 The federal Fair Labor Standards Act also allows employees to recover twice the wages that they are actually owed, and state law allows affected employees to recover triple the wages owed in certain situations.

 Maryland law does allow employers to pool tips from all of the employees who receive tips and divide them between a pool of employees.
 To legally comply with this provision, the employer has to notify employees of the tip pooling policy.
 The employer must also calculate tips received based on the final amount that the employee receives from the tip pool.

 Additionally, employers cannot keep a portion of the tips or pay them to supervisors or managers.
 Furthermore, employers who do not take a tip credit can have a tip pool that includes back-of-the-house employees who do not usually receive tips, such as dishwashers and bussers.
 If the employee does take a tip credit, the tip pool can only be divided between tipped workers.

 Mandatory service charges are not considered tips under Maryland law.
 However, an employer can use this revenue to pay a portion of the employee’s wage.
 Employers can legally subtract any credit card processing fee on the transaction before paying the tip to the employee.

 If you believe that your employer did not pay you in compliance with the law, it is important that you learn about your rights and legal options.
-The skilled Maryland employment attorneys at the Peter T. Nicholl Law Offices can assess your case and determine if you have a viable claim.
+The skilled Maryland unpaid overtime attorneys at the Peter T. Nicholl Law Offices can assess your case and determine if you have a viable claim.

 Set up your free legal consultation right now.
 Call our firm at 410-244-7005.